Panzer Aces

 Panzer Aces is an English-language book series by the German author Franz Kurowski.
 Originally released in 1992 by J.J.
-Fedorowicz Publishing, a Canadian publisher of militaria literature, it was licensed in 2002 by the firm to American publishers Ballantine Books and Stackpole Books.
+Fedorowicz Publishing, a Canadian publisher of military literature, it was licensed in 2002 by the firm to American publishers Ballantine Books and Stackpole Books.
 The series' books were a commercial success and enjoyed a wide readership among the American public.

-In the book The Myth of the Eastern Front, historians Ronald Smelser and Edward J. Davies criticise Panzer Aces as ahistorical and misleading, presenting a picture of the German soldiers "without flaws or character defects".
+In their 2008 book The Myth of the Eastern Front: The Nazi–Soviet War in American Popular Culture, historians Ronald Smelser and Edward J. Davies criticise Panzer Aces as ahistorical and misleading, presenting a picture of the German soldiers "without flaws or character defects".
 According to the authors, Kurowski's accounts, including Panzer Aces, are intended "to act as a memorial to these men".

 Background

 Franz Kurowski (1923−2011) was a German author of fiction and non-fiction who is best known for producing apologist, revisionist and semi-fictional works on the history of World War II.
 His first publications appeared in the Nazi era; from 1958 until his death he worked as a freelance writer.
 He wrote 400 books for children and adults under his own name and various pseudonyms.
 Among other things, Kurowski wrote for the weekly pulp war stories series Der Landser.

 Kurowski produced numerous accounts featuring the Wehrmacht and the Waffen-SS, providing laudatory and non-peer-reviewed wartime chronicles of military units and highly decorated soldiers.
 Historians dismiss his works, pointing out that Kurowski's journalistic writing style leads to embellishments and half-truths.
 Mixing fact and fiction, his accounts emphasise heroics rather than provide an authentic representation of the war experience, thereby conveying a distorted image of the German armed forces in World War II.
 A number of Kurowski's books have been published by far-right publishing houses such as the Pour le Mérite Verlag and the Verlag Bublies, leading to his writings being described as "journalism of gray and brown zone".